-- The self-assessment is an ongoing process and is carried out by Community Safety on a regular basis to ensure local activity meets national Prevent standards. - We will formally complete / update on an annual basis (to ensure compliance with legislation and to address emerging or changing threats). - Informal assessments are carried out following any international or national event(s), which may lead to increased concerns / tensions. - The current self-assessment coupled with the findings outlined in the Counter Terrorism Local Profile (CTLP) has revealed no additional concerns or issues (that we aren't already aware of).
+- The self-assessment is an ongoing process and is carried out by Community Safety on a regular basis to ensure local activity meets national Prevent standards.
+The most recent self-assessment was completed in January 2018 and showed that we continue to meet the requirements in the Prevent guidance, with some key focus areas identified for the next 6 months. - We will formally complete / update on an annual basis (to ensure compliance with legislation and to address emerging or changing threats). - Informal assessments are carried out following any international or national event(s), which may lead to increased concerns / tensions. - The current self-assessment coupled with the findings outlined in the Counter Terrorism Local Profile (CTLP) has revealed no additional concerns or issues (that we aren't already aware of).